mucommander/mucommander/readme.txt

  - Optimized table rendering for better display performance
  - Optimized file handling for better file access performance
  - Optimized Zip and Tar archive handling files, access is now much faster
+ - New credentials management: authentication dialog allows to choose between credentials, persistent credentials can be edited using the 'Edit credentials' dialog, passwords are (weakly) encrypted when stored to disk
+ - New and improved 'Edit bookmarks' dialog
+ - Toolbar and command bar now contextually show whether the action can be triggered or not
  - Free/total volume space now automatically refreshes (every 60 seconds)
- - Toolbar and command bar now contextually show whether the action can be triggered or not
  - 'File collision' dialog improved, attempts to transfer a folder to one of its subfolders are now detected
  - KB/MB/GB/TB are now calculated accurately by multiples of 1024 instead of 1000
  - Decimal and thousands separators are now localized